anvar-ms/azure-docs/articles/migrate/tutorial-prepare-hyper-v.md

 You need set up permissions for Azure Migrate deployment.

 - Permissions for your Azure account to create an Azure Migrate project.
 - Permissions for your account to register the Azure Migrate appliance.
-The appliance is used for Hyper-V discovery and migration.
+The Azure Migrate appliance is used to discover and assess Hyper-V virtual machines for migration.
 During appliance registration, Azure Migrate creates two Azure Active Directory (Azure AD) apps that uniquely identify the appliance:
     - The first app communicates with Azure Migrate service endpoints.
     - The second app accesses an Azure Key Vault that's created during registration, to store Azure AD app info and appliance configuration settings.